 We seek to maintain access to a diverse set of on-balance sheet and off-balance sheet liquidity sources, including cash and other liquid assets, secured borrowing facilities and a committed bank credit facility.
-Through our U.S. bank subsidiary, AENB, we also hold collateral eligible for use at the Federal Reserve's discount window.
+Through our U.S. bank subsidiary, AENB, we have also pledged collateral eligible for use at the Federal Reserve's discount window.

 The amount and type of liquidity resources we maintain can vary over time, based upon the results of stress scenarios required under the Dodd-Frank Wall Street Reform and Consumer Protection Act, as well as additional stress scenarios required under our liquidity risk policy.
-Additionally, we anticipate becoming a Category III firm in 2024 and thus being subject to the regulatory requirements under the liquidity coverage ratio and net stable funding ratio rules.
+Additionally, as discussed above, we will become a Category III firm in the third quarter of 2024 and thus be subject to the regulatory requirements under the liquidity coverage ratio and net stable funding ratio rules, subject to applicable transition periods.
 See the "Supervision and Regulation - Capital and Liquidity Regulation" section of the 2023 Form 10-K for more information.
 We believe that we currently maintain sufficient liquidity to meet all internal and regulatory liquidity requirements.

-As of March 31, 2024 and December 31, 2023, we had \$54.2 billion and \$46.6 billion in Cash and cash equivalents, respectively.
-Refer to the "Cash Flows" section below for a discussion of the major drivers impacting cash flows for the three months ended March 31, 2024.
+As of June 30, 2024 and December 31, 2023, we had \$52.9 billion and \$46.6 billion in Cash and cash equivalents, respectively.
+Refer to the "Cash Flows" section below for a discussion of the major drivers impacting cash flows for the six months ended June 30, 2024.
 The investment income we receive on liquidity resources has historically been less than the interest expense on the sources of funding for these balances.
 From time to time, including in this quarter, interest income may exceed the interest expense associated with the liquidity portfolio.
 Depending on the interest rate environment, our funding composition and the amount of liquidity resources we maintain, the level of future net interest income or expense associated with our liquidity resources will vary.